 Hoheria: - Not fully hardy shrub, with fragrant cupped white flowers.

 Holodiscus: - Hardy shrub which simply adores dry conditions - even in woodland setting. never fails to flower, with plume-like white flowers.

 Honeysuckle - Lonicera: - See lonicera

 Hydrangea: - Spoilt for choice shrubs that are hardy in most situations.
 Many different types - all of them useful.
 Colour range of flowers is also wide.
-Study before purchase.
+How to get Blue Hydrangeas - Study before purchase.

 Hypericum: - Sometimes neglected - always welcome group of shrubs for ground cover and specimen use.
 Yellow flowers with varying stamen types.
 A useful shrub for any situation in the garden.

 Hyssopus – Hyssop: - Fully hardy dwarf shrub - sometimes clipped into low hedge. aromatic - foliage and flowers.
 The flowers on this dwarf shrub are blue.